Illustration of probabilities as areas

 We created a recommendation engine to predict the area for a task in DayCaptain.
 We followed a simple approach and it works astonishingly well - even compared to complex approaches like deep NNs.
 The solution can be implemented in a handful lines of Cypher and runs directly in Neo4j - no overhead for managing additional systems.
+In this article, I describe the easy maths and how it works.

 Understand how node2vec maps graph-structured data to numerical vectors - the key to unlock the powerful toolbox of traditional machine learning algorithms for graphs.